In this video, we'll look at how to compare two lists using conditional formatting. This is a great way to visually highlight missing items in a list.

 We can use conditional formatting with a formula to quickly find and highlight the differences.

-For the formula, we can use the COUNTIF function.
-COUNTIF takes two arguments, a range, and a criteria.
-We can use COUNTIF to count the number of times that each item in list1 appears in list2.
+For the formula, we can use the COUNIF function.
+COUNIF takes two arguments, a range, and a criteria.
+We can use COUNIF to count the number of times that each item in list1 appears in list2.

-If COUNTIF returns zero, we know the item is not in list2.
+If COUNIF returns zero, we know the item is not in list2.

 This will work perfectly for conditional formatting, since we can easily flag items where the count is zero with a formula.

 For the first rule, I'll select list1 create a new conditional formatting rule, that uses a formula.